-Ristorante Evviva - Riccione - Italy
+Ristorante Evviva - Riccione (RN) - Italy

 FMG porcelain tiles and Active antibacterial ceramic play a key role at Èvviva Restaurant in Riccione, the result of architect Luca Tausani Ferrini’s renovation of the former laundry room of the Grand Hotel.